Hes-Siemelink/instacli/README.md

-# Yay
+# Instacli

-Light scripting in YAML!
+Instantly create CLI applications with light scripting in YAML!